-Mint Mobile vs. Cricket Wireless: Which is better for you?
+Should you get Mint Mobile or Cricket Wireless?

 |12 months

-Add Data at a rate of $10 for 1GB or $20 for 3GB if you need more.
-You can also upgrade to the next plan up if you feel you'll need more every month in the middle of your billing cycle.
+You can add data at a rate of $10 for 1GB or $20 for 3GB if you need more.
+You can also upgrade to the next plan if you feel you'll need more every month in the middle of your billing cycle.

+Since you have to commit to a longer-term with Mint Mobile, you should keep the seven-day money-back guarantee in mind.
+If you prefer, you can also get a free Mint Mobile SIM card for your phone by signing up for a free trial.
+If not, an introductory rate will get you your first three months at the 12-month rate.
+If you find the network doesn't work for you, you're not out of the whole year's cost.

-Cricket plans
+Mint Mobile vs. Cricket Wireless: Cricket's plans

 Cricket offers fairly straightforward unlimited talk and text plans with varying allotments of 4G LTE data.
 All plan prices are flat fees, with taxes and fees included.
-So you will only pay $30/month if you opt for the $30 plan, for example.
-All plans, except the $25/month Talk & Text plan, come with unlimited talk, text, and 2G data.
+So you will only pay $30 per month if you opt for the $30 plan, for example.
+All plans come with unlimited talk, text, and data.
 Pricing varies depending on how much 4G LTE data you opt for.

+One thing to keep in mind with Cricket is the speed caps.
+The two data plans are limited to 8Mbps on LTE and 4Mbps on its older network.
+For the most part, this will be fast enough for anything you do on your phone, but when it comes to downloading files or trying to watch HD video, you'll see some buffering.

+The Unlimited More plan removes the speed cap and comes with a 15GB hotspot.
+This is the only plan that makes sense for heavy users, and with four or five lines, the price isn't far off.

 |2GB